The first conference on HIFIS took place at DESY Hamburg.

 Please note: The milestone was originally set for the end of the second quarter.
 Due to the underlying compute resources not being available in time, this milestone needed to be rescheduled to the third quarter of 2021.

 The integration of several services of the initial service portfolio is completed and they can be used according to their description and service level.
-Therefore, these services immediately become fully integrated services when the contract is signed.
+Therefore, these services immediately become fully integrated services when the legal framework is signed.

 Data collection and primary analysis of the HIFIS survey 2021 has been finished.
 First results will be presented in respective meetings (e.g., HIFIS conference, Incubator workshop).